-- Get the Eraser tool. - In Tool Options, open the Brush Picker and choose the same Texture brush from Lesson 1 of our Heart Mask and set the Size to 286 px, the Opacity to 100% and the Mode to Normal. - On the document, on the brush layer click and drag to erase some of the white brushed areas until you're happy with how looks.
+- Get the Eraser tool. - In Tool Options, open the Brush Picker and choose the same Texture brush from Lesson 1 of our Heart Mask.
+Set the Size to 286 px, the Mode to Normal, the Opacity to 100%, the Flow to 100%, and Smoothing to 0. - On the document, on the brush layer, click and drag to erase some of the white brushed areas until you're happy with how looks.